 Reports for Your Stakeholders

-There’s so much more that ProjectManager.com does to make sure your plan is a success.
-From unlimited file storage to collect all the documents in a central hub to resource management to make sure your teams have a balanced workload, we allow you to make your plan and implement it.
+There’s so much more that ProjectManager does to make sure your plan is a success.
+From unlimited file storage to resource and team management, we allow you to make your business plan and implement it successfully.

-What Other Templates Can Help With a Small Business Plan?
+What Other Free Excel Templates Can Help You Build a Business Plan?

-Our small business plan template collects a lot of information, but in order to have a thoroughly thought through plan, you’ll want to use some of the other templates we have free on our website.
+Our business plan template collects a lot of information, but in order to have a thought-through plan, you’ll want to use some of the other free project management templates we have free on our website.

 The statement of work outlines the course of your project plan, including activities, deliverables and the timetable.
 It defines these essential components of any plan and acts as the first step in your journey to creating a project plan.
 The free statement of work (SOW) template lays it all out for you.